Goldberg–Seymour conjecture

-Note this above quantity is twice the arboricity of G. It is sometimes called the density of G.
+This above quantity is twice the arboricity of G. It is sometimes called the density of G.

-Above G can be a multigraph (can have loops).
+Here, G can be a multigraph and can have loops.
+For simple graphs, this result follows from Vizing's theorem.

 Background

 It is already known that for loopless G (but can have parallel edges):

 When does equality not hold?
 It does not hold for the Petersen graph.
 It is hard to find other examples.
 It is currently unknown whether there are any planar graphs for which equality does not hold.

 This conjecture is named after Mark K. Goldberg of Rensselaer Polytechnic Institute and Paul Seymour of Princeton University, who arrived to it independently of Goldberg.